rnelson0/puppetconf/2016/one/02_details.md

 # Snapshot and Upgrade the Master

-* Snapshot (or equivalent) the master, and any canary nodes we have.
+* Snapshot (or equivalent) the master and canary nodes
-* Restrict access to the master.
-Do not push bad catalogs to nodes, could cause outages.
+* Restrict access to the master, prevent serving bad catalogs
- * Use your firewall/load balancer to control access to the master.
+ * Control access with firewall/load balancer
- * Revoke certificates for non-canary nodes, roll the snapshot back to revert.
+ * Revoke certificates for non-canary nodes
- * Revoke the CA, generate a new CA and new agent certs (low # nodes).
+ * Revoke the CA, generate a new CA and new agent certs (low # nodes)
- * Disable puppet agent on nodes with orchestration, ensure it does not turn back on in the middle of your upgrade!
+ * Disable puppet agent on nodes with orchestration
-* Upgrade the master.
+* Upgrade the master
-* Test the master and canary nodes with `puppet agent -t`.
+* Test the master and canary nodes with `puppet agent -t`
-* Optional: Revert to snapshot, remove the block, and upgrade the master again without the block - only when you are ready to move forward.
+* Optional: Revert to snapshot, remove the block, and upgrade the master again without the block

 ~~~SECTION:notes~~~
 There is no right way, just a way that works for you!